International Songwriters Association (ISA) Songs And Songwriting • The Basics

 We have a series of articles on this site which could turn you into a Master Of Songwriting.
 Or something like that anyway.
 And all you have to is click the blue button below.

-That will take you to the next relevant article in the series, and at the end of that one, there will be another blue button....and then another article....and then another blue button...and so on....and so on.
+That will take you to the next relevant article in the series, and at the end of that one, there will be another blue button....and then another article....and then another blue button...and so on....and so on until you're blue in the face.

 Enticing, isn't it?